skillrepos/copilot-testing/labs.md

 ![insert command from chat to terminal](./images/new-command-from-chat-to-terminal.png?raw=true "insert command from chat to terminal")

+11. You can choose to *Keep* the changes to the *test_webscraper.py* file if you want.

-11. Finally, let's have Copilot help us identify any other edge cases that we should consider.
+12. Finally, let's have Copilot help us identify any other edge cases that we should consider.
 Uncheck the "eye" icon.
 Switch back to the *test_prime.py* file, highlight the text, and start a new chat.
 Then, in the Chat interface, enter the prompt "Are there any other edge cases that should be tested?".
 (If the test_prime.py file shows up in the context window with a mark through it, you can unclick the *eye* icon to ensure it is used.)

 ```
 Are there any other edge cases that should be tested?